NOAA-ORR-ERD/py_gd/README.md

 ```
 (or set that globally) It needs to be set whenever you are running `py_gd`.

-Note: If you determine that you lack jpeg support these libs are known to be compatible and can be installed through yum:
+Note: If you determine that you lack jpeg support -- yu should be able to install jpeg libs with your distro package mamager, e.g.

 * libjpeg-turbo-devel
 * libjpeg-turbo